jcosentino11/josephcosentino.me/content/blog/mqtt-client.md

 payload.push_back(1); // QoS 1
 ```
 * For testing, [wireshark](https://www.wireshark.org/) was invaluable.
 Using the filter `mqtt && tcp.port == 1883` on my loopback interface, I was able to compare packets sent from my client vs. a real one (such as MQTTX).

-As I'm sure you already know, nothing beats hands-on learning, and this was no exception!